rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 - Must retain the basic layout and remain responsive on all screen sizes.
 - Must have the central title "REGISTER"
 - Central card panel form should display.
-- Username input with icon and placeholder "Please enter a username - between 5 and 12 characters"
+- Username input with icon and placeholder "Enter New Username"
-- Password input with icon and placeholder "Please enter a password - between 5 and 12 characters"
+- Password input with icon and placeholder "Enter Password 5 - 12 Characters"
+- Confirm Password input with icon and placeholder "Confirm Password"
 - Central "REGISTER" button.
 - Below card panel centrally must read "Already Registered?
 Login Here" and the "Login Here" text must display as a link.